VRCC Calendar Ad

 It also gives us leverage to encourage negotiations to level the trade deficit, and bringing countries like Canada and Mexico to the table by joining the U.S. in shrinking the deficit gap with China.

-My, how quickly things have changed Shocked Conservatives were all about “free trade” until 16 months ago.
-Now it’s all about isolationism.
-You’re hypotheses stands up if these tarrifs were placed on our adversaries, as far as I can tell Canada has been a pretty good partner to us.
+My, how quickly things have changed :o Conservatives were all about "free trade" until 16 months ago.
+Now it's all about isolationism.
+You're hypotheses stands up if these tarrifs were placed on our adversaries, as far as I can tell Canada has been a pretty good partner to us.

 Beardo